bhagirath-p/TestRuns/README.md

 | phpcs |
 | phpcbf |

-### NOTE : Edit ine 6 to update the document root as per your environment.
+### NOTE : Edit line no. 6 to update the document root as per your environment.